-For lack of a better term, the VentureOne card is the Venture card’s little brother.
-The card has no annual fee, but also earns fewer points, and has fewer benefits.
+The CapOne VentureOne card is the CapOne Venture card’s little brother.
+The card has no annual fee, but also earns fewer miles and has fewer benefits.

-Thankfully, though, the card does have no foreign transaction fees and still includes OpenTable Premium Access.
-Further, it’s one of the only no annual fee credit cards whose points you can transfer to travel partners.
-Because of this, we still think the VentureOne card is still worth a look for travelers who don’t want to deal with fees.
+The card does not have foreign transaction fees.
+Further, it’s one of the only no annual fee credit cards with miles you can transfer to travel partners.
+Because of this transfer ability, the CapOne VentureOne card is still worth a look for travelers who don’t want to deal with fees.

 Further, there’s an included TSA PreCheck or Global Entry credit for the primary cardholder.
 As you’d expect, the CapOne Spark Miles card also has no foreign transaction fees, making it great for businesses that pay international invoices with a credit card.

 There are some business-specific benefits that Capital One adds to all of its Spark business credit cards, too.
-This includes the ability to easily export purchase records, generate year-end spending summaries, and request free employee cards with set spending limits.
+These include the ability to easily export purchase records, generate year-end spending summaries, and request free employee cards with set spending limits.
 You can also elect account managers on your team to make payments, manage statements, and more.

 The CapOne Spark Miles Select card is the no annual fee version of the CapOne Spark Miles card.
-Like the VentureOne card is to the Venture card, this card earns fewer points and has fewer benefits, but maybe worthwhile for cash-strapped companies and other businesses that don’t want to lock up cash in card annual fees.
+Like the CapOne VentureOne card is to the CapOne Venture card, this card earns fewer miles and has fewer benefits, but may be worthwhile for cash-strapped companies and other businesses that don’t want to lock up cash in card annual fees.

-The card earns 1.5x points per dollar spent on all purchases, and no foreign transaction fees.
-You’ll also earn 5x points per dollar spent on rental cars and hotel rooms booked through Capital One Travel, making it easy to earn some bonus points on employee travel booked through the portal.
+The card earns 1.5x miles per dollar spent on all purchases and has no foreign transaction fees.
+You’ll also earn 5x miles per dollar spent on rental cars and hotel rooms booked through Capital One Travel, making it easy to earn some bonus miles on employee travel booked through the portal.

 Earning Bonus Capital One Miles With Capital One Travel